Getaway driver in robbery spree gets probation

 Heather Jenkins of Tonawanda was spared prison Wednesday for driving her husband Justin Jenkins to half a dozen gas station hold-ups in Niagara County earlier this year.

-Heather and Justin Jenkins committed a dozen robberies, including gas stations in Wheatfield, the Town of Niagara and North Tonawanda, between Feb.
+Heather and Justin Jenkins robbed gas stations in Wheatfield, the Town of Niagara and North Tonawanda between Feb.
 23 and March 13.
 In each case, Justin Jenkins, 46, held up the clerk with a BB gun, while Heather Jenkins, 46, acted as his getaway driver.

 Last month, State Supreme Court Justice Richard C. Kloch, Sr. sentenced Justin Jenkins to 15 years in prison for his four robbery convictions in Niagara County.
 Justin Jenkins could receive another 45 years in prison for his six robbery convictions in Erie County, though his defense attorney, Joseph Scalzo, said the judge in that case had agreed to concurrent sentencing.